SumayyaPanju/GravityGym/testing.md

 Based on the informaiton obtained, these browsers are used to test website compatibility for each page.

 For better reading and presentation, a table will be used for each browser.
-Click on the relevant tab to expand:

 <details>